-DRS/IDS-2171 Crisis, Humanitarian Aid, and Disaster Recoverv IDS-2183 African Development Issues IDS-2184 Asia/Pacific Development Issues IDS-2185 Latin American/Caribbean Development Issues IDS-2443 Conflict and Development Issues in Indigenous Communities IDS-2521 Study of Voluntary Simplicity IDS-2950 Topics in IDS IDS-3101 Development Ethics IDS-3160 Cultural Perspectives on Global Processes IDS-3901 Humanitarian Aid and Conflict IDS-3920 Action Research Methods IDS-3950 Topics in IDS BUSI/IDS-4030 International Microfinance BUSI/IDS-4040 Economic Development and Microfinance Study Tour IDS-4110 Development Theory IDS-4120 Honours Thesis IDS-4130 Mennonite Community and Development OR IDS-4140 Religion and Development IDS-4920 Program Planning in Development and Conflict Resolution Area Courses-18 credit hours as follows: POLS-2400 Comparative Politics of Development -Africa One of the following: BTS-2230 Biblical Perspectives on Peace & Justice BTS-2720 Third World Theology BTS-2780 Political Theology BTS-2800 Theology of Peace and Justice BTS-3450 Theology of Power BTS-3710 Theology of Mission Twelve credit hours of the following, including no more than six credit hours at the 1000-level: ANTH-1610 Cultural Anthropology PSYC/BUSI-2020 Organizational Behaviour BUSI-2030 Management and Organizational Theory PSYC/BUSI-3000 Organizational Leadership BUSI-3300 Not-For-Profit Management BUSI/ECON-3500 International Business and Economics COMM/POLS/SOCI-3000 Politics, Society and Mass Media COMM-3020 Group Communication and Creative Process DRS-1010 Disaster Recovery Practice ECON-1000 Introduction to Macro-economics ECON-1010 Introduction to Micro-economics GEOG-1030 Introduction to Environmental Studies Three credit hours of GEOG-1100 Culture, Conflict, and Transformation in Southern Africa HIST-2040 History of Native Peoples in Canada PCTS-1010 Peace and Conflict Transformation-Interpersonal and Communal PCTS-1020 Peace and Conflict Transformation-Global Context PCTS-3120 Cultures of Violence, Cultures of Peace PCTS-3600 Art of Peacebuilding PCTS/PHIL-3800 Whose Violence?
+IDS-3920 Action Research Methods

+IDS-3950 Topics in IDS BUSI/IDS-4030 International Microfinance BUSI/IDS-4040 Economic Development and Microfinance Study Tour IDS-4110 Development Theory IDS-4120 Honours Thesis IDS-4130 Mennonite Community and Development OR IDS-4140 Religion and Development IDS/PCTS-4920 Program Planning in Development and Conflict Resolution Area Courses-18 credit hours as follows: POLS-2400 Comparative Politics of Development Africa One of the following: BTS-2230 Biblical Perspectives on Peace & Justice BTS-2720 Third World Theology BTS-2780 Political Theology BTS-2800 Theology of Peace and Justice BTS-3450 Theology of Power BTS-3710 Theology of Mission Twelve credit hours of the following, including no more than nine credit hours at the 1000-level: ANTH-1610 Cultural Anthropology BUSI/PSYC-2020 Organizational Behaviour BUSI-2030 Management and Organizational Theory PSYC/BUSI-3000 Organizational Leadership BUSI-3300 Not-For-Profit Management BUSI-3500 International Business COMM/POLS/SOCI-3000 Politics, Society and Mass Media COMM-3020 Group Communication and Creative Process DRS-1010 Disaster Recovery Practice ECON-1000 Introduction to Macro-economics ECON-1010 Introduction to Micro-economics GEOG-1030 Introduction to Environmental Studies Three credit hours of GEOG-1100 Culture.
+Conflict, and Transformation in Southern Africa HIST-2040 History of Native Peoples in Canada PCTS-1010 Peace and Conflict Transformation-Interpersonal and Communal PCTS-1020 Peace and Conflict Transformation-Global Context PCTS-3120 Cultures of Violence, Cultures of Peace PCTS-3600 Art of Peacebuilding PCTS/PHIL-3800 Whose Violence?
 Which Peace?
-PCTS/IDS-4910 Conflict and the Construction of the Other POLS-2120 Peace and Conflict in World Politics

-POLS-2200 Human Rights and Dignity
+PCTS/IDS-4910 Conflict and the Construction of the Other POLS-2120 Peace and Conflict in World Politics POLS-2200 Human Rights and Dignity POLS/SOCI/PHIL-2600 Social and Political Philosophy

-POLS/SOCI/PHIL-2600 Social and Political Philosophy SOCI-2020 Communities and Organizations SOCI-2030 Inter-cultural Theory and Practice
+SOCI-2020 Communities and Organizations SOCI-2030 Inter-cultural Theory and Practice

-- A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
+- 1. A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
 A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - 2.
 This program requires a minimum of forty-two hours at the 2000-level or above.
-Thus only forty-eight credit hours of 1000-level courses can count toward this program. - This program may include a maximum of nine credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills), and a maximum of nine credit hours of practicum. - 4.
+Thus only forty-eight credit hours of 1000-level courses can count toward this program. - 3.
+This program may include a maximum of nine credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills), and a maximum of nine credit hours of practicum. - 4.
 The course distribution must include at least six credit hours of course work in a minimum of three subject fields.
 A maximum of three credit hours of music ensemble or individual applied music may be used toward a subject field.
 The remaining three credit hours must be drawn from other music courses. - 5.
 The 18 credit hours of the Biblical and Theological Studies requirement constitute a minor if no courses used to meet that requirement are counted toward the major or a second minor.
 The student has the option of declaring a second minor. - 6.
 A student must earn a minimum grade of "C" in six credit hours of introductory IDS to declare a major in this field.